dbennett455/DetectHtml/README.md

 I needed to detect self-contained HTML tags or entities in user supplied data to make formatting determinations.
 After searching the Internet I found a few examples as regular expressions.
-Most of the example failed by initial test cases and didn't handle conditions such as test without tags that contained HTML entity escape codes.
+Most of the examples failed my initial test cases and didn't handle conditions such as text without tags that contained HTML entity escape codes.

-I continue to refine the regular expression until I came up with a good meta expression that handled:
+I continued to refine the regular expression until I came up with a good meta expression that handled:

 - Start and End tag combinations in single or multi-line text values.